In this post I’m sharing a super EASY method for making lined Christmas stockings.

 With wrong sides together, cut TWO stocking shapes of both your outside fabric and your cuff/liner fabric.
 IMPORTANT: make sure your toe faces both directions for each fabric.
 (This is why matching wrong sides together will help you get pieces facing both directions.)

-Now match front and back pieced units right sides together with outside fabrics matched up and lining fabrics matched up.
+Match front and back pieced units right sides together with outside fabrics matched up and lining fabrics matched up.
 Center seams should match up too.
 Pin to hold two sides together.
-Leaving a space in the lining fabric for turning right side out, sew all the way around the outside edge of the stocking pieces (-where gray line is drawn.)
-Click on picture to see closer view.

 Before you turn everything right-side out, cut notches in the curves – especially the toe.
 This will help the toe look nicer when finished.
 Be careful not to clip through the seam.